 Advanced degrees may be obtained in all areas of English and American literature.
-Members of the Department are particularly interested in advanced work in the following areas: Chaucer and medieval literature, Shakespeare and Elizabethan drama, twentieth-century literature, and American literature.
+Members of the department are particularly interested in advanced work in Chaucer and medieval literature, in Shakespeare and Elizabethan drama, in twentieth-century literature, and in American literature.